AndreasChristensen89/resto-booking-system/README.md

 Console displays: "POST /accounts/logout/ HTTP/1.1" 302 0
 User is logged back in when hitting the back button in browser 29/10/2021 - bug was fixed.
 Had to change the render function in ReservationDetail to include "user": User, instead of "user": User.username.

+To implement:
+- There is currently no identify check for canceling or updating reservations.
+If any user knows the author it's possible to type the url and execute either command.
+In the templates had issues with getting {% if user.username == reservation.author %} to work.
+{{user.username}} and {{reservation.author}} display the same text, but the if statement won't execute.